Ringworm of the body

 - Do not use a bandage over ringworm.

-Rarely, you may need to take medicine by mouth if your infection is very bad.
+Your provider may prescribe medicine to take by mouth if your infection is very bad.

 A child with ringworm can return to school once treatment has started.

 To prevent the infection from spreading:

 - Use a new towel and washcloth every time you wash.

 - Clean sinks, bathtubs, and bathroom floors well after each use.

 - Wear clean clothes every day and do not share clothes.